 Brinks in collaboration with Wayne Losey

-Just to give you an idea, here's what the sitemap ended up looking like for all of the templates that I have recoded.
+Just to give you an idea, here's what a partial sitemap ended up looking like for all the responsive templates that I have personally coded from the ground up.

 70+ responsive templates; 20K lines of code

 Coming to this style was no accident.
-After jumping on this project, I've collected all the benchmarks from top landing pages and, working alongside the amazing Amy Phillips, put out the initial revision - iteration B. The redesign was so well received by the public that it DOUBLED an already insanely high conversion rate. this was the beginning of Tinkercad's climb from thousands and hundreds of thousands of users, to MILLIONS in a matter of two years.
-Recently website surpassed 13 million registered users mark!
+After jumping on this project, I've collected all the benchmarks from top landing pages and, working alongside the amazing Amy Phillips, put out the initial revision - iteration B. The redesign was so well received by the public that it DOUBLED an already insanely high conversion rate. this was the beginning of Tinkercad's climb from thousands and hundreds of thousands of users, to MILLIONS in a matter of a year.
+Recently website surpassed 20 million registered users!

 Redesigns were purposeful and always backed by real data.
 V2.1 design took into account things like organic SEO, main CTA's above the fold, confidence reinforces such as the reassurance of the product being free (which was closely positioned to the main CTA on purpose), clever use of GIF animations to show the simplicity and the ease of use of the app, and nominal amount of cleverly written copy.